DanB91/dcpu/README.md

   compatible editors (like Gedit).
 It should be installed in the language-specs directory.
   For me this is at: `/usr/share/gtksourceview-3.0/language-specs/`.
+* _parser_: This holds a package that parses assembly source and turns it into an Abstract Syntax Tree.
 * _dcpu-pp_: This is a commandline tool that offers some pre-processing magic for `.dasm` source code.
 Refer to its README for more info.
+* _dcpu-unit_: This program contains a custom assembler and emulator for the DCPU platform.
+It runs unit tests as defined in the `lib` directory.
+We use this to verify newly written code does what we want it to do.
+Refer to its README for more info.
-* _lib/_: This directory holds often used assembly code.
+* _lib/_: This directory holds often used assembly code and unit tests.

 ### License